 I know that it is not real - obviously - and the person did not do whatever horrible thing I dreamt about - very obvious - and they would never do such a thing - super obviously.

 The strangest is a dream about my oldest daughter, myself, and her husband and kids are out in the woods somewhere, and a snake attacks my youngest grandchild and starts to eat him.
 I yell at my daughter, she just shrugs.
 I wake up from that steaming mad at her, and it sticks for a while.
 I message her and tell her I am angry - she asks why and then laughs.
 There is no deep meaning to it.
 She is an attentive and extremely conscientious mom.
 In a way, it is funny even though it is disturbing.
 The dream of my daughter is not new.
 I think I have had that three times.
-The most common are the ones I wake up super anxious.
+The most common are the ones I wake up super anxious about.
 So strange.
 Is it the sleep supplements, or is it just my mental health issues and my brain seemingly changing in how it reacts to certain things?
 I really have no idea.

 I am not sure the dreams hurt my sleep all that much the big issue is falling asleep.
 It is certainly not the fault of the subjects of my crazy dreams.